spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-ssl-certificates.md

 For testing purposes, you may wish to use staging certificates provide by Let's Encrypt.

-You can do this with the following configuration:
+Add the following configuration to your `inventory/host_vars/matrix.DOMAIN/vars.yml` file:

 ```yaml
 traefik_config_certificatesResolvers_acme_use_staging: true